Limnandi/Varsity-Nest/README.md

 - Student authentication requires proper foreign key relationships between `users` and `students` tables.
 - Wishlist functionality uses `students.id` (not `users.id`) for foreign key constraints.
 - Student components should be wrapped in `StudentAuthProvider` for proper Suspense boundaries.
+- Reviews automatically update accommodation `rating` and `review_count` columns via triggers in the API.
+- Rating sync endpoint available at `/api/admin/sync-ratings` for manual synchronization if needed.

 ## Security Defaults
 - CORS headers set in `next.config.mjs` for `/api/*`